mardix/litedom/docs/content/guide-docs/instance.md

 [object]
 Is the application state.
 All data in here are reactive.
 Whenever a property is added, updated or removed it will trigger the update of the DOM (if necessary).
 Values are expected to be the type string, number, plain object, boolean, null, undefined or *function*.
-In the case of a function, it will become a computated value.
+In the case of a function, it will become a computated data.

 #### **`created`**
 [function]
 This is a lifecycle hook method.
-It runs once upon the instance is created.
+It runs once the instance is created.

 #### **`updated`**
 [function]